pranayb1256/Aiml-Departmental-Website/README.md

-Here's a structured README file for your project, "Aiml-Departmental-Website."
-Please customize each section to accurately reflect your project's specifics.

----

 # Aiml-Departmental-Website

 This repository contains the codebase for the Artificial Intelligence and Machine Learning (AIML) Department's official website.
 The website serves as a platform for students, faculty, and visitors to access information about the department, its programs, events, and resources.